marohrdanz/NGCHMSupportFiles/README.md

 2. **ngchmWidget-min.js**: a javascript module required for embedding an NG-CHM into a webpage

-   This file was obtained by running `ant -f build_ngchmApp.xml` (ant build script is in the [NG-CHM Viewer project](https://github.com.MD-Anderson-Bioinformatics/NG-CHM)).
+   This file was obtained by running `ant -f build_ngchmApp.xml` (ant build script is in the [NG-CHM](https://github.com.MD-Anderson-Bioinformatics/NG-CHM) viewer project).

    When this package is loaded, the NGCHMWIDGETPATH environment variable is set to the path of the ngchmWidget-min.js file in this package.